tendermint/atom_one/CALL_TO_ARMS.md

 > currency that all 7B+ of us can use and it should be backed by the largest
 > and strongest nation state government" - _Ethan Buchman, April 1st, 2021_

-Let this serve as an eviction notice to the proponents of ATOM2.0.
+Let this serve as an eviction notice to (not all, but the malicious) proponents of ATOM2.0.